phys119/phys119/docs/syllabus.md

 We encourage you to make use of office hours to chat about anything that is related to your prelabs or labs or to discuss how the teaching team could better support your learning.
 We're happy to help!

-### Communication Policy (Canvas and Piazza)
+### Communication Policy (Piazza)

-In this course, you will be using Piazza, which is a tool to help facilitate discussions.
-To access Piazza, click on the link in the navigation bar on the left.
+In this course, we will use Piazza as our primary communicatoin platform.

-Important course updates and/or changes will be made via Canvas Announcements.
-Make sure your Canvas Inbox and Announcements notifications are on.
-See the [Canvas Announcements Student Guide](https://community.canvaslms.com/t5/Student-Guide/tkb-p/student#Announcements) if needed.
+Important course updates will be made directly by Workday email.

 ## Learning Activities and Material